Algebraic number fields and the LLL algorithm: Operations in number fields

 \subsection{Running time of field operations}

 In this section we give bounds on the running time of several operations in algebraic number fields.
+There are already some results in this topic: \cite[Sect.~5]{belabas} and \cite[Sect.~3]{comp-hnf}.
+However, \cite{belabas} presents only multiplication and not in the form we can use (e.g.\ it does not differentiate between $F$ and the input size), and the results of \cite{comp-hnf} are not general enough (e.g.\ considering only fast multiplication).
+Nevertheless, we will use some ideas from these works.
+And we also present some operations that neither of them discusses.

-As the field elements are represented by integers, these calculations rely on the running time of integer operations, especially multiplication and division, for which different algorithms exist with different time complexity.
-For the sake of generality, we give our results in terms of the complexity of integer multiplication, using the following notation.
+As the field elements are represented by integers, these calculations rely on the running time of integer operations, especially multiplication and division.
+But there are several different algorithms for multiplying and dividing arbitrarily large integers, and each have different time complexity.
+For the sake of generality, we give our results in terms of the complexity of integer multiplication, using the following notation, similar to that in \cite{belabas}.